5 Simple AI Apps for Non-Technical People to Try in 2026

 Conclusion: Simple AI Apps That Actually Make Life Easier

-FAQ Simple AI Apps
+Simple AI Apps for Non-technical People: FAQ

 2. Why are simple AI apps great for non-tech users?